iklone/iklone-lander/README.md

 # iklone-lander
-Landing webpage for my website
+A landing webpage for my website, www.iklone.org

+Page includes portable design with modal integration.
+CSS is easily reusable with modal stylings.